 This does not take into account special circumstances such as behavioural issues, developmental issues, disability and so on, which may mean an increase to the recommended ratios.
 In calculating the ratios of workers to children, young helpers who are under the age of 18 should be counted as one of the children, not one of the workers.
-A married couple or other directly related people should be counted as one adult for the purposes of the recommended ratios rather than two workers.

-3.1.2 Children with Special Needs
+3.1.2 Children with Additional Support Needs

-Children and young people who have a disability can be at greater risk of abuse.
-They will often require more help with personal care, such as washing, dressing, toileting, feeding, mobility, etc. Some children may have limited understanding and behave in a non-age-appropriate way.
-It is good practice to speak with the parents/carers of children/young people with special needs and find out from them how best to assist the child or young person.
+Children and young people who have additional support needs can be at greater risk of abuse.
+They could require more help with personal care, such as washing, dressing, toileting, feeding, mobility, etc. Some children may have limited understanding and behave in a non-age-appropriate way.
+Please speak with the parents/carers of children/young people with additional support needs and find out from them how best to assist the child or young person.
+Older children will have their own views of how they can be best supported.